First Published 11 Oct 2022 Last Updated 23 Jan 2025 Difficulty level: Moderate

 For Each strSubkey In arrSubKeys

-' Get its value names and types
+' Get the subkey value names and types

 strSubKeyPath = strKeyPath & "\" & strSubkey